 Mono County Workforce Services administers these State and Federal funded programs which combine wage-paid work, job skills training, and supportive services to help individuals succeed in the workforce.

-Workforce Service workers have all or part of their wages subsidized through these programs for a limited period of time.
+Workforce Service workers have part of their wages subsidized through these programs for a limited period of time.
 This offers employers a chance to build capacity and try out a new worker with little risk.

 This model helps small businesses and non-profits that can't afford to add staff find qualified workers at a reduced cost to increase capacity and productivity.

+Places program participants in work assignments with a public, private or non-profit agency.
+This program provides staff at no-cost to you.
+Participants gain valuable work skills and work history to increase their future career opportunities.
 Placement may last up to 12 months.
 Work hours and duration of service are determined by each participant’s situation and employment plan.

 Training periods can range from weeks to months but may not exceed 6 months.
 The County will determine the training period based on the employee’s current skills and experience and the complexity of the job.